-(a) Within 12 months of the Commencement Date, ARTC will, in consultation with the HVCCC, commence a review of the policy and processes for identifying and allocating losses of Capacity caused by Access Holders and their Operators and potential incentive mechanisms to minimise such losses where they have a material impact on Capacity or Coal Chain Capacity or the Capacity entitlements of Access Holders, including those processes outlined in clause 11.6 of the Indicative Access Holder Agreement.

-- (b) As part of that review, ARTC will: - (i) if the HVCCC agrees to conduct the industry wide review within 12 months of the Commencement Date, participate in good faith in that review and will consider any proposals arising from that review accordance with the consultation process outlined in section 5.8(c); - (ii) invite the HVCCC, Access Holders and other Hunter Valley Coal Chain service providers to: - (A) provide their views of whether particular actions or omissions of Access Holders or their Operators (such as cancellation of scheduled Services) have a material impact on Capacity, Coal Chain Capacity or the Capacity entitlement of Access Holders; and - (B) submit proposals for a suitable framework to address any adverse impact on Capacity caused by such actions or omissions including any rules for the allocation of losses of Capacity to the responsible Access Holder, within a specified time (which must not be less than six weeks).
+- (a) Within 12 months of the Commencement Date, ARTC will, in consultation with the HVCCC, commence a review of the policy and processes for identifying and allocating losses of Capacity caused by Access Holders and their Operators and potential incentive mechanisms to minimise such losses where they have a material impact on Capacity or Coal Chain Capacity or the Capacity entitlements of Access Holders, including those processes outlined in clause 11.6 of the Indicative Access Holder Agreement. - (b) As part of that review, ARTC will: - (i) if the HVCCC agrees to conduct the industry wide review within 12 months of the Commencement Date, participate in good faith in that review and will consider any proposals arising from that review accordance with the consultation process outlined in section 5.8(c); - (ii) invite the HVCCC, Access Holders and other Hunter Valley Coal Chain service providers to: - (A) provide their views of whether particular actions or omissions of Access Holders or their Operators (such as cancellation of scheduled Services) have a material impact on Capacity, Coal Chain Capacity or the Capacity entitlement of Access Holders; and - (B) submit proposals for a suitable framework to address any adverse impact on Capacity caused by such actions or omissions including any rules for the allocation of losses of Capacity to the responsible Access Holder.

+within a specified time (which must not be less than six weeks).

-- (c) ARTC will in good faith consider any proposals arising from the HVCCC review (if carried out) or the submissions and proposals provided to ARTC within a specified time pursuant to ARTC's review (as applicable) and if ARTC reasonably determines, following consultation with the HVCCC (and further consultation with other stakeholders at ARTC's discretion) that: - (i) particular actions or omissions of Access Holders or their Operators have a material impact on Capacity, Coal Chain Capacity or the Capacity entitlement of Access Holders; and - (ii) a proposal received under section 5.8(b), including a proposal which has been amended following consultation with ARTC and the HVCCC, meets the following criteria: - (A) the proposal, if adopted, would be likely to have demonstrably positive benefits in increasing the Available Capacity and allocating the impact of an event causing a Capacity shortfall to the Access Holder causing the incident or event leading to the Capacity shortfall: - (B) the anticipated benefits of the proposal outweigh the potential detriments of the proposal including the costs associated with implementation and monitoring of the proposal and an increase in the likelihood of disputes in assigning Capacity losses among Hunter Valley Coal Chain participants; and then ARTC will, by no later than two years from the Commencement Date, submit the revised proposal, including supporting documentation to the ACCC and will seek the approval of the ACCC to vary the Undertaking to provide for the adoption of the proposal.
+- (c) ARTC will in good faith consider any proposals arising from the HVCCC review (if carried out) or the submissions and proposals provided to ARTC within a specified time pursuant to ARTC's review (as applicable) and if ARTC reasonably determines, following consultation with the HVCCC (and further consultation with other stakeholders at ARTC's discretion) that: - (i) particular actions or omissions of Access Holders or their Operators have a material impact on Capacity, Coal Chain Capacity or the Capacity entitlement of Access Holders; and

+- (ii) a proposal received under section 5.8(b), including a proposal which has been amended following consultation with ARTC and the HVCCC, meets the following criteria: - (A) the proposal, if adopted, would be likely to have demonstrably positive benefits in increasing the Available Capacity and allocating the impact of an event causing a Capacity shortfall to the Access Holder causing the incident or event leading to the Capacity shortfall; - (B) the anticipated benefits of the proposal outweigh the potential detriments of the proposal including the costs associated with implementation and monitoring of the proposal and an increase in the likelihood of disputes in assigning Capacity losses among Hunter Valley Coal Chain participants; and - (C) the proposal has the support of the HVCCC and the broad support of Hunter Valley Coal Chain participants including Access Holders and the Hunter Valley Coal Chain service providers, then ARTC will, by no later than two years from the Commencement Date, submit the revised proposal, including supporting documentation to the ACCC and will seek the approval of the ACCC to vary the Undertaking to provide for the adoption of the proposal.